kablamo/mvp.kablamo.org/page/about/index.markdown

 #### Contributing

 This book is on [Github](https://github.com/kablamo/mvp.kablamo.org).
-Pull requests are welcome.
+Feel free to report issues or send feedback.